 Once you’ve found the forums; start participating and become an active member to build a profile.
 Then, share relevant links, as a solution to answers in the forum to build trust.

+But do remember to follow the rules of the forum or you'll risk getting banned.

 Some forums even let you create original content.
 You can write a post and link your website as a source.
 This will not only get you traffic; but also help you get a back-link for your website.